ipfabric/docs/docs/IP_Fabric_Settings/Discovery_and_Snapshots/Discovery_Settings/discovery/scanner_settings.md

-For example, if after standard intelligent discovery, there is a network `10.0.0.0/24` in a routing table which does not belong to any of the interfaces discovered, the scanner will attempt to login to `10.0.0.1`, then to `10.0.0.254`, then to `10.0.0.126`, then to `10.0.0.129`, and so on, until all of the addresses in the `10.0.0.0/24` network have been attempted.
+For example, if after standard intelligent discovery, there is a network `10.0.0.0/24` in a routing table which does not belong to any of the interfaces discovered, the scanner will attempt to log in to `10.0.0.1`, then to `10.0.0.254`, then to `10.0.0.126`, then to `10.0.0.129`, and so on, until all of the addresses in the `10.0.0.0/24` network have been attempted.